OkomoJacob/suggest-me-a-Tune/README.md

 This saves us the burden of re-training the model again and again when a new user needs tto perform predictions and do evaluations.
 Again this saves us the burden of computational complexity and expenses.

-So we'll use the `joblib` object (Which has many methods for saving and loading models) `from sklearn.externals` library(For python 2.x upto) and `import jolib` for pyton 3.X
+So we'll use the `joblib` object (Which has many methods for saving and loading models) `from sklearn.externals` library(For python 2.x upto) and `import jolib` for python 3.X